Marketing (MKTG)

 MKTG 3110 The Power of Professional Selling (4 Credits)

 Do you want to have multiple job offers when you graduate?
 Studies suggest that students who embrace sales as a professional career are in greater demand than any other type of job.
-This course explores personal selling as an integral part of the promotional mix and an extension of the marketing concept.
-Students will learn how to create value for customers by producing and presenting a strategic sales plan.
-The course work includes opportunities to put theory into action through a series of team challenges that will enable students to hone individual selling and presentation skills.
+This course explores sales as an integral part of your personal and professional development.
+Students will learn the importance of moving others through non-sales selling as well as how to create value for customers.
+The coursework includes opportunities to put theory into action through a series of team and individual selling activities and challenges.
+Ultimately, this course will help students develop skills that make them more capable advocates and influencers in their lives and careers.
 PREREQ: MKTG 2800.

 MKTG 3130 Selling in a Digital World (4 Credits)